RG evolution and effect of intermediate new physics on $\Delta B=2$ six-quark operators: Interactions

 \subsection{Standard Model}

-The whole set of Standard Model interactions, especially those involving the Higgs field and gauge bosons, must be taken into account in order to properly understand the evolution of the renormalization group and the mixing of baryon-number-violating six-quark operators.
-These interactions drive the evolution of effective operators between energy scales and directly contribute to operator mixing at one loop~\cite{Mohapatra1980, Shrock1980, Graesser2017, Csaki2017}.
+The whole set of SM interactions, especially those involving the Higgs field and gauge bosons, must be taken into account in order to properly understand the evolution of the renormalization group and the mixing of baryon number violating six-quark operators.
+These interactions drive the evolution of effective operators between energy scales and directly contribute to operator mixing at one loop~\cite{Mohapatra1980,Rao:1983sd, Alonso_2014, PhysRevD.100.015032}.

 The Lagrangian, including the gauge terms and the Higgs interaction for the first-generation quarks, is given by:

 where, \begin{itemize} \item $Q_L = $ is the left-handed quark doublet, \item $\phi = $ is the Higgs doublet, \item $\tilde{\phi} = i\sigma^2 \phi^*$ is the hypercharge-conjugate Higgs, \item $\lambda_a$ and $\tau^j$ are the SU(3)$_C$ and SU(2)$_L$ generators, \item $g_1$, $g_2$, $g_3$ are the gauge couplings of $U(1)_Y$, $SU(2)_L$, and $SU(3)_C$ respectively. \end{itemize}